estech01/estech01.github.io/_pages/currentwork.md

 with A. D. Uribe, B. Lessing, and N. Schouela
 *Perspectives on Politics*

-Estimates the prevalence of criminal governance across Latin America using survey data and MRP, and identifies key correlates of exposure.
+Estimates the prevalence of criminal governance across Latin America using survey data and MRP and advances a new, counterintuitive theory of strong state presence corresponding with greater criminal governance.

 ## Working Papers